 What are wide-angle wet lenses?
 Wide-angle wet lenses expand the field of view of your underwater camera lens.
 This is very useful for getting close to large subject while still composing to see the entire scene.

 For example, adding the SeaLife .75x Wide Angle Conversion Lens to the DC2000 expands the field of view by 33%.
 Adding the 0.5x Wide Angle Dome Lens expands the field of view by 100%!

 Wide-angle wet lenses are fairly universal, but many are designed with specific camera systems in mind.
-Be sure to discuss the best options for your camera with your local dive shop or underwater camera specialist.
+Be sure to discuss the best options for your camera with your local dive shop or underwater camera retailer.